notofonts/noto-docs/src/descriptions/NotoSansSyriac.md

-Noto Sans Syriac is a unmodulated (“sans serif”) design for texts in the Syriac script.
+Noto Sans Syriac is a unmodulated (“sans serif”) design for texts in the Middle Eastern _Syriac_ script.
 It contains 888 glyphs, 19 OpenType features, and supports 150 characters from 5 Unicode blocks.